 Distance Learning students should view our Distance Learning Enrolment webpages for full guidance on the enrolment process.

-If you have been granted a temporary enrolment status it tends to mean that we are missing confirmation of your tuition fee payment or confirmation that you have arranged to pay your fees (e.g. by setting up a payment plan or submitting a sponsorship letter).
+If you have been temporary enrolled it tends to mean that we are missing confirmation of your tuition fee payment or confirmation that you have arranged to pay your fees (e.g. by setting up a payment plan or submitting a sponsorship letter).
 It may also mean that we require evidence of your qualification(s) or, if you are a Medical or Dental student, we may be waiting for you confirmation from Occupational Health that you have completed your health questionnaire or blood tests.

 Until we receive all relevant documentation, you will remain temporary enrolled.
 Our webpage on resolving temporary enrolment explains further.

 There will be a number of facilities and services that you will be able to access once you have completed the enrolment process, along with official documentation such as your Student Status Letter which is proof that you are a QMUL student.
 Please view our webpage on what you’ll have access to to find out more.

 The Admissions Office will contact you with instructions regarding any additional information that is required of you before you can start the enrolment process.
 This may be a health questionnaire, DBS check or an EPP clearance.
 You will be required to clear any checks before you are eligible for Pre-Enrolment.